KeYProject/key/README.md

 # Developing KeY

-* Quality is automatically assessed using [SonarQube](https://sonarqube.org) on each pull request.
-  The results of the assessments (pass/fail) can be inspected in the checks section of the PR.

-  The rules and quality gate are maintained by Alexander Weigl
-  <weigl@kit.edu> currently.

-* More guideline and documentation for the KeY development can be found under [key-docs](https://keyproject.github.io/key-docs/devel/).
+Guidelines and documentation for the KeY development can be found under [key-docs](https://keyproject.github.io/key-docs/devel/).

 # Issues and Bug Reports